 EV code signing certs are being hailed as “the next generation” certificates and rightly so.
 The way extended validation (EV) SSL certificates provide an immaculate authentication through a rigorous vetting process.
 EV code signing certs are similar in that regard.
 To get an EV code signing cert issued, one must go through a thorough validation process.
 This process will be identical to that of an EV SSL certificate.
-This validation process is conducted by Comodo in accordance with the guidelines set by CA/B forum and Microsoft.
+This validation process is conducted by Comodo in accordance with the guidelines set by the CA/B forum and Microsoft.
 Therefore, no unauthorized third-party entity can issue a certificate.

-Another thing that sets EV code signing apart from the regular ones is its hardware-based storage of private key.
+Another thing that sets EV code signing apart from the regular ones is its hardware-based storage of private keys.
 In other words, it’s called ‘two-factor authentication.’
-As the news of private key compromise incidents keep coming out, many security experts have suggested using hardware tokens to store private keys.
+As the news of private key compromise incidents keeps coming out, many security experts have suggested using hardware tokens to store private keys.
 Comodo EV code signing certificate does exactly that.
 Once you purchase a Comodo EV code signing cert, you’ll receive a hardware token that will be used to store the private key of your certificate.
 This way, to sign your code, you must plug this token in.
 As only you have access to the token, no one else can sign code/software.

 Recognized by Microsoft SmartScreen